aik2mlj/cli-toolbox/README.md

 Run `gah --help` to check the usage.
 Consult the [gah](https://github.com/get-gah/gah) documentation for more details.

+And of course, you can manually copy individual config files in this repo to their respective location in your home directory.

 ### Post Installation

 - Use a modern terminal emulator that renders images and [Nerd Font](https://www.nerdfonts.com/) well.
 I recommend [Ghostty](https://ghostty.org/) which just works out-of-the-box, or [Kitty](https://sw.kovidgoyal.net/kitty/) if you need more features and extensive configurability.